Frequently Asked Questions

-This will depend on the group you are allocated to, but none of the free training or education interventions will take longer than eight hours of your time in total across the entire project (so between now and the end of 2021), and most take considerably less than this.
+This will depend on the group you are allocated to, but none of the free training or education interventions will take longer than eight hours of your time in total across the entire project and most take considerably less than this.
 The four surveys should take no more than 10 minutes each to complete.

 Is this going to cost me any money (beyond what I am paying to learn to drive)?